Sales assistant to Doctor of Philosophy (PhD)

 "I knew I wasn't interested in business studies and I was never a science or maths student, which meant I needed to look at the humanities.
 I chose English literature and film straight away but my second choice was an issue," she says.

 "Finally, I decided on classical studies with no real idea exactly what it was.
 I just remember the blurb and its offer to go back over essay writing, which I felt I really needed."

 "It was in classical studies that my passion really began for study and the ancient world," she enthuses.

-"The teacher for my very first class was Dr Marguerite Johnson, whose genuine love for the subject matter inspired and encouraged me to embrace ancient Greece and Rome.
+"The teacher for my very first class was Professor Marguerite Johnson, whose genuine love for the subject matter inspired and encouraged me to embrace ancient Greece and Rome.
 She is my main supervisor for my thesis and I feel honoured.
 If it was not for Marguerite, I'm not sure I would still be here.

 "I would also like to acknowledge Dr Caroline Webb, who was my supervisor for my Honours.
 I think she's wonderful."